microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/onedrive.md

 In addition to addressing a **DriveItem** within a **Drive** by unique ID, your app can also address a **DriveItem** by relative path from a known resource.
 To address using a path, the colon (`:`) character is used to escape the relative path.
-This table provides an example of different ways to use the colon character to address an item by path:
+This table provides an example of different ways to use the colon character to address an item by path.

 | Path | Resource |
 |---|---|